Tasmia-5/Mini-Project/README.md

   - run to start

-- players.py = character change
+- the class Player in platform_1.py = character change

   - options: